-Debt assumption-In connection with the Songa acquisition, we assumed rights and obligations under credit agreements establishing two senior secured term loan facilities (together, the "Senior Secured Term Loan Facilities") and a subscription agreement establishing a junior secured bond facility (the "Junior Secured Bonds").
+Debt assumption-In connection with the Songa acquisition, we assumed rights and obligations under credit agreements establishing two senior secured term loan facilities (together, the "Senior Secured Term Loans") and a subscription agreement establishing a junior secured bond facility (the "Junior Secured Bonds").
 The credit agreements and the subscription agreement contain covenants that, among other things, require us to maintain the following: (a) minimum amounts of liquidity, working capital and equity and (b) minimum ratios of leverage, equity, interest coverage and asset value-to-loan coverage.
 The credit agreements and the subscription agreement for the assumed debt contain change of control clauses.
-For the Senior Secured Term Loan Facilities, we received waivers from the lenders, which expire on August 31, 2018.
+For the Senior Secured Term Loans, we received waivers from the lenders, which expire on August 31, 2018.
 We intend to restructure the existing credit agreements or retire the borrowings through new financing arrangements with commercial banks or capital market sources.
-We also have available credit under the Five-Year Revolving Credit Facility.
+We also have available credit under the New Credit Facility.
 Economic conditions could impact the availability of these sources of funding.
 On February 12, 2018, we served notice of our intent to call the borrowings under the Junior Secured Bonds, effective August 12, 2018.
-At April 24, 2018, the aggregate borrowings outstanding under the Senior Secured Term Loan Facilities and the Junior Secured Bonds was \$1.5 billion and \$177 million, respectively.
+On July 13, 2018, we made a \$855 million aggregate cash payment to repay the borrowings under one of the Senior Secured Term Loans and terminated the underlying credit agreement.
+At July 23, 2018, the aggregate borrowings outstanding under the remaining Senior Secured Term Loans and the Junior Secured Bonds was \$560 million and \$171 million, respectively.